Javed Ali: Live performances

 Javed Ali performs live with his band all over the world.
-In 2016 July–August Javed Ali performed in 9 cities of the United States of America.
-Also Javed Ali regular performs in maestro A.R Rahman's worldwide live concert tours.

-On 15 August 2016 Javed Ali performed in the Headquarters of the United Nations with the maestro A.R Rahman to celebrate India's 70th Independence Day.
+In July–August 2016, Javed Ali performed in 9 cities of the United States of America.
+He also regularly performs in maestro A.R Rahman's worldwide live concert tours.
+On 15 August 2016 Javed Ali performed in the Headquarters of the United Nations with A.R Rahman to celebrate India's 70th Independence Day.

 Social works

 Along with playback singing & live performing, Javed Ali is associated with various social works.
 He performs live for various social causes to raise funds.

 In 2016 Javed Ali performed in Mumbai at a fundraiser event for war widows.

-He recently performed for a fund raiser for an old age home at Satpala, Virar in Palghar, Maharashtra on 10 November 2018.
+He performed for a fund raiser for an old age home at Satpala, Virar in Palghar, Maharashtra on 10 November 2018.